Question & Answer

 How much will an aviation student pay to attend Coe?

 Tuition for the degree of Bachelor of Arts in business administration with a concentration in aviation management is the same as it is for all bachelor degrees at Coe.
-Students pursuing the flight school portion to become certified pilots will accrue additional costs.
-Below is an estimated breakdown of flight expenses for each of the student's four years.
-These expenses are based on the minimum required number of flight hours for each of the certificates and ratings.
-Additional hours recommended by flight instructors may be needed and would accrue additional expenses.
+Students pursuing the degree of Bachelor of Arts in business administration with a concentration in aviation management & flight operations to become certified pilots will accrue additional costs for the flight operations training.
+The 2025-2026 estimated costs for each year of the four-year flight operations training are listed below.
+These expenses are based on the FAA's minimum required number of flight hours for each of the certificates and ratings.
+Additional flight hours are often recommended by flight instructors and would accrue additional expenses.

 • Year 3 - Commercial Pilot - $31,543